 Dr. Masi Asare is a composer/lyricist, playwright, voice teacher, and interdisciplinary performance scholar.
-She teaches courses in musical theatre studies, vocal performance, and musical theatre writing.
-Her book project Voicing the Possible: Technique, Vocal Sound, and Black Women on the Musical Stage examines the impact of blues singers on Broadway belting and makes the case for the need to feel the racial history in contemporary practices of musical theatre performance.
-Masi has presented on her research about race, voice, musical theatre, and popular singing at conferences held at the University of California, Los Angeles; New York University; and the EMP Pop Museum.
+She teaches courses in musical theatre studies, vocal performance studies, and musical theatre writing.
+Her scholarly book project Voicing the Possible: Technique, Vocal Sound, and Black Women on the Musical Stage examines the impact of blues singers on Broadway belting and makes the case for the need to feel the racial history in contemporary practices of musical theatre performance.
+Masi has presented on her creative work and on her research about race, voice, and musicals at national and international conferences including the American Society for Theatre Research (ASTR), Association for Theatre in Higher Education (ATHE), BroadwayCon, EMP PopCon, and Song, Stage, and Screen (SSS).
 As a voice teacher, her students have performed on Broadway, in major regional theatre productions, and on international tours.

 PhD, Performance Studies, New York University, Tisch School of the Arts